ondrej-vostarek/APPDEV-u108383/README.md

-# APPDEV-u108383
+# Application Development Assignment A
-Application Development Assignment A
+Submitted by u108383